zayarhtet/dfs-domino/readme.md

 java Main <test-foldername.txt>
 ```

+## Test File Timeout

+Each test file has a timeout of 20 seconds.
+The program will be interrupted if the test file is taking beyond 20 seconds.

 ## Caution

 The built-in test files inside `resource/levels` are loaded with the classpath meanwhile the argumented test file/folder name  are loaded with the file system.